bincrafters/community/contributing_to_packages/package_guidelines_required.rst

 source() method
 ====================

--  Favor ``tools.get()`` on an archive over git clone.
+-  Use ``tools.get()`` and a ``conandata.yml`` file as shown in our templates.
+Don't do git clones.
--  With github, even if there are no github releases, use the "Download as Zip" url.
+-  With GitHub, even if there are no github releases, use the "Download as Zip" url.
--  Most times you can use a ``.tar.gz`` for windows and linux
+-  Most times you can use a ``.tar.gz`` file
--  Validate checksums when they are provided by upstream, pass as parameter to ``tools.get()``
--  We have a convention now: rename the directory that gets extracted or downloaded to ``source_subfolder``.
+- Rename the directory that gets extracted or downloaded to ``source_subfolder``.
 This simplifies several elements in our standard recipes.
-There’s a feature request in progress to add a param to ``tools.get()`` to automate this.
+This is also part of our templates

 build() method
 ====================